Skip to main content

 Whilst the research focuses on perceptions and experiences of Britain, there are insights which are useful for the Scottish tourism industry.

-Consideration for Britain for a holiday or short break in the next 5 years (at time of research) is particularly strong for China.
+Consideration for Britain for a holiday or short break in the next five years (at time of research) is particularly strong for China.

 Northeast Asian tourists are more likely inclined to choose destinations based more around a strong reputation for food and drink options and also more drawn to vibrant places.
 Value for money is less critical in choice of destination than other markets.